smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Introduction

 This proposal is about widget support for SDL applications on modern infotainment systems and large displays.
-At the same time the proposed feature should prepare SDL for multi window and multi display support.
+At the same time the proposed feature should prepare SDL for multi-window and multi-display support.

 ## Motivation